 In 2017, over 50,000 baby and children's sleepwear garments (think pajamas, robes, and rompers) were recalled in the US for failing to comply with federal flammability standards.

-Ah, the children's sleepwear regulations.
+Ah, the children's sleepwear standards.
 Not the sexiest topic in the world, but these regs are uber important.
 Regardless of where you buy your PJs, you should be aware of them because there are constant recalls on PJs that don’t meet the safety requirements.

 Children’s pajamas are highly regulated by the U.S. Consumer Product Safety Commission, and for good reason.
 The CPSC sets national flammability safety standards for children's sleepwear to protect children from burn injuries that could occur if they were to come in contact with small ignition sources like a candle, lighter or space heater (Yes, this happens.
 A lot.)

-Under these federal safety guidelines, all kids’ sleepwear garments sold in sizes larger than nine months must be either flame-resistant and pass specific flammability testing OR they must be "tight-fitting," which is defined by the CPSC and involves very specific clothing measurements.
+Under these federal safety guidelines, all kids’ sleepwear garments sold in sizes larger than 9 months must be either flame-resistant and pass specific flammability testing OR they must be "tight-fitting," which is defined by the CPSC and involves very specific clothing measurements.

 Since loose-fitting PJs are required to be flame-resistant, that means one of two things:

 Garments that meet the sizing requirements to be "tight-fitting" DO NOT need to be treated with flame-retardants because they’re made to fit closely against a child’s body.
 This type of sleepwear does NOT ignite easily and, even if ignited, does not burn readily because there's little air under the garment to feed a fire.

 The use (or non-use) of flame-retardants is a BIG DEAL, because, well, they're not exactly great for kids.